vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 First of all, we need to create a `VkSurfaceKHR` object from the SDL window.
 This is the actual window we will be rendering to, so we need to tell the physical device selector to grab a GPU that can render to said window.

 We need to enable some features.
-For now, those are dynamic rendering, and syncronization 2.
+First some vulkan 1.3 features, those are dynamic rendering, and syncronization 2.
 Those are optional features provided in vulkan 1.3 that change a few things. dynamic rendering allows us to completely skip renderpasses/framebuffers (if you want to learn about them, they are explained in the old version of vkguide), and also use a new upgraded version of the syncronization functions.
+We are also going to use the vulkan 1.2 features `bufferDeviceAddress` and `descriptorIndexing`.
+Buffer device adress will let us use GPU pointers without binding buffers, and descriptorIndexing gives us bindless textures.

 By giving the `vkb::PhysicalDeviceSelector` the `VkPhysicalDeviceVulkan13Features` structure , we can tell vkbootstrap to find a gpu that has those features.

 There are multiple levels of feature structs you can use depending on your vulkan version, you can find their info here: